Local Pub Guide

 (01932) 785108

-Conservative Club situated in Lower Sunbury Village not far from the River Thames.
+Conservative Club founded in 1907 and situated in Lower Sunbury Village, not far from the River Thames.
 Greene King IPA sometimes swapped with a Greene King seasonal.
-Lunch available weekdays
+Entertainment includes darts, pool and snooker, with occasional music and bingo.
+Lunch available weekdays.

 Kenton Court Meadow Lower Hampton Road